OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-pivots.md

 ## Hierarchies

-Pivot tables are organized based on four hierarchies: row, column, data, and filter.
+Pivot tables are organized based on four hierarchy categories: row, column, data, and filter.
 The following data describing fruit sales from various farms will be used in throughout this article.

 ![A collection of fruit sales of different types from different farms.](../images/excel-pivots-raw-data.png)

 This data has five hierarchies: **Farms**, **Type**, **Classification**, **Crates Sold at Farm**, and **Crates Sold Wholesale**.
-Each hierarchy can only exist in one of the four organizational types.
-If **Type** is added to column hierarchies and row hierarchies, it only remains in the latter.
+Each hierarchy can only exist in one of the four categories.
+If **Type** is added to column hierarchies and then added to row hierarchies, it only remains in the latter.

 Row and column hierarchies define how data will be grouped.
 For example, having a row hierarchy of **Farms** groups together all data sets from the same farm.
 The choice between row and column hierarchy defines the orientation of the pivot table.

 Data hierarchies are the values to be aggregated based on the row and column hierarchies.
 A pivot table with a row hierarchy of **Farms** and a data hierarchy of **Crates Sold Wholesale** shows the sum total (by default) of all the different fruits for each farm.

 Filter hierarchies include or exclude data from the pivot based on values within that filtered type.
-A filter hierarchy of **Classification** which the type **Organic** selected only shows data for organic fruit.
+A filter hierarchy of **Classification** with the type **Organic** selected only shows data for organic fruit.

 Here is the farm data again, alongside a pivot table.
 The pivot table is using **Farm** and **Type** as the row hierarchies, **Crates Sold at Farm** and **Crates Sold Wholesale** as the data hierarchies (with the default aggregation function of sum), and **Classification** as a filter hierarchy (with **Organic** selected).

 ![A selection of fruit sales data next to a pivot table with row, data, and filter hierarchies.](../images/excel-pivot-table-and-data.png)